Net revenue retention (NRR)

 What is net revenue retention (NRR)?

-Net Revenue Retention (NRR) is a key performance metric that shows how much recurring revenue a business retains from its existing customers over a specific period.
+Net Revenue Retention (NRR), also known as Net Dollar Retention (NDR), is a key performance metric that shows how much recurring revenue a business retains from its existing customers over a specific period.
 It factors in upgrades (expansions), downgrades (contractions), and churn (cancellations), making it a strong indicator of customer success and account growth.
+NRR originated as a SaaS metric but applies equally well to subscription ecommerce and DTC subscription programs, where existing subscribers can upgrade box sizes, add products, downgrade, or cancel.

-NRR is expressed as a percentage.
+NRR is expressed as a percentage of starting monthly recurring revenue (MRR).
 A value above 100% means your current customer base is generating more revenue than before, without adding new customers.
 A lower value may signal a need to improve retention, reduce churn, or re-engage customers who are downgrading their plans.

 How to calculate net revenue retention